pki-io/fdm/README.md

 Because the Vendors file is just bash, we can do clever things like group based on environment variable.
 In the above example, if fdm was called with FDM\_ENV set to DEV, then it would skip the unforked\_vendor\_build code loop.

+## Calling fdm

+Running the fdm command without any arguments tells fdm to process the Vendors file.

+If you pass any arguements, fdm will rewrite GOPATH as required and will run go with the supplied arguments.

+For example, you might run the following:

+    # Process the Vendors, installing all dependencies...
+    $ fdm

+    # Run the go tests
+    $ fdm test